kubevirt/community/design-proposals/api-review.md

 - Contributors

 ## User Stories
-- As a user of KubeVirt project, I want to feel confident that KubeVirt maintains an intuitive, stable and API that can be used as a foundational block to build products and projects
+- As a user of KubeVirt project, I want KubeVirt to maintain an intuitive, stable and simple API, that can be used as a foundational block to build products and projects
 - As a contributor, I need guidance on the right way to approach API facing change.
 Ideally this guidance should include all the steps design docs, contributing the change and post contribution steps
-- As a reviewer, I need to have a compressive list of checks needed for approving an API facing change
+- As a reviewer, I need to have a comprehensive list of checks needed for approving an API facing change
 - As a reviewer, ideally, I need to be able to leverage automation wherever possible to make reviewing easier

 ## Repos